eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 there could be attestations that have no subject, such as vouchers, or that relate to objects owned or used by the User, such a vehicle registration card.

+Please note that this ARF assumes that a User device is a personal device, meaning that the User will not share it with other people, and that only the User can access and control the Wallet Unit.

 Next versions of the ARF may include use cases for representation and delegation, for example a parent representing their children or a CEO having the right to sign contracts on behalf of their company.
 Conceivably, such use cases